STATISTICS - Section 2

 where,

-X is a random variable (0, 1, 2, 3,...)
+X a random variable (0, 1, 2, 3,...)

 ~ B 'is distributed Binomially'

-n is the number of trials
+n number of trials

-p is the probability of a single trial 'success'
+p probability of single trial 'success'

 Example (continued from above)